50% off all plans.Ends 10 June 2026Claim 50% off

 Measuring Cross-Size Effects

 Controlled price tests: Change the price of one pack in a subset of stores and measure the volume response on adjacent sizes.
-This is the gold standard but requires retailer cooperation and takes 8-12 weeks.
+This is the gold standard but requires retailer cooperation and takes 8 to 12 weeks.

 Historical analysis: Identify past price changes on individual packs and measure the simultaneous volume change on adjacent sizes.
 Requires careful control for seasonality, promotions, and competitor activity.